l-tting/myduka/readme.md

 **Task**
-1.Write a function to insert stock ,create a stock route and stock page that can  post stock from a form in a modal and also display stock data in a datatable
+1.Write a function to insert stock  and get stock ,create a stock route and stock page that can  post stock from a form in a modal and also display stock data in a datatable
      *HINT ---> process of posting stock is EXACTLY like posting sales* 2.Write a function to insert users into users table 3.Write functions to fetch the following data:
   -> sales_per_product
   -> sales_per_day
   -> profit_per_product
   -> profit_per_day

-  N/B:-each of the above is to appear in its own function

-4.Continue building and styling your UI
+  N/B:-each of the above is to appear in its own function 4.Continue building and styling your UI

+post a product -> 50 -> macbook
+no stock added on macbook - null no sale made on macbook - null

+0 vs null/ none

+**Flashing**
+- A feedback mechanism in form of one time notifications to the user based on some action
+- flash messages
+- These flash messages are stored in the server in session storage **Session**
+-> Any data stored in session storage has to use a secret key to secure it -> The secret key signs the data stored in session , securing it

+**Message Categories**
+1.Success - successfull responses e.g. product added successfully - green
+2.Danger / Error - error messages e.g insufficient stock - red
+3.Warning - warning - e,g stock depleting - yellow
+4.Info - general info e.g. offers - blue

+Flash messages have 2 parts:
+a) Message - the actual text feedback
+b) Category - broader class of messages grouped by type -> we use flash() imported from flask to display messages from flash messages